awlobo/custom-modals-obsidian/README.md

 ## Getting Started

 ### Disclaimer
-This Plugin runs code that you enter through your notes, please only run Custom Modal notes from trusted sources and/or review the code prior to running it.
+This Plugin runs code that you enter through your notes.
+Please only run Custom Modal notes from trusted sources and/or review the code prior to running them!

 ### Concepts
 1. All metadata is written in the frontmatter of the note.